Family forms of Parkinson's disease

 Sporadic cases of Parkinson's disease

-In 95% of cases, the disease occurs in a person who does not carry mutations in the genes involved in the hereditary forms.
-Parkinson's disease is multifactorial, occurring in individuals genetically predisposed to exposure to one or more environmental factors.
+In 95% of cases, the disease occurs in a person who is not carrying mutations in the genes involved in the hereditary forms.
+Parkinson’s disease is known to be multifactorial, meaning that it occurs in genetically predisposed people after exposure to one or more environmental factors.

-For several years, many environmental and genetic factors have been identified as increasing or decreasing the risk of developing Parkinson's disease.
+For several years, several environmental and genetic factors have been identified as increasing or decreasing the risk of developing Parkinson’s disease.

-While tobacco and caffeine appear to be protective factors against the development of the disease, pesticides, diabetes, body mass index, and cholesterol have not been definitively associated with an increased risk of developing the disease despite much research.
+While studies have found that tobacco and caffeine seem to be protective factors against developing the disease, pesticides, diabetes, body mass index and cholesterol have not been definitively linked to an increased risk of developing the disease, despite a great deal of research.

-An association between depression and Parkinson's disease has been found, but it is difficult to conclude on the nature of this relationship.
-Is depression an early warning sign of Parkinson’s disease, or do the two diseases have a common origin?
+A link between depression and Parkinson’s disease has been detected, but it is still difficult to determine the precise nature of this connection.
+Is depression an early warning sign for Parkinson’s disease, or do the two diseases share a common origin?

 At Paris Brain Institute

-From a genetic point of view, a very recent study of systematic screening of the human genome, involving the team of Olga CORTI, INSERM researcher, and Professor Jean-Christophe CORVOL, neurologist (AP-HP and Sorbonne University), conducted on a population of 37,688 patients and 1.4 million controls, identified 90 polymorphisms associated with an increased risk of developing the disease.
-A majority of these polymorphisms may influence genes involved in brain function.
+From a genetic perspective, a very recent study of systematic screening of the human genome, in which the team of Olga Corti, INSERM researcher, and Professor Jean-Christophe Corvol, neurologist (AP-HP and Sorbonne University), was involved, conducted on a population of 37,688 patients and 1.4 million controls identified 90 polymorphisms associated with an increased risk of developing the disease.
+A majority of these polymorphisms may have an influence on the genes involved in brain function.